neisakutou/ningzuotao.github.io/_pages/about.md

 ---

 <p align='left'>
-I am currently working as an Assistant Researcher in the field of autonomous driving.
-My research interests lie in the environmental perception of autonomous driving vehicles and mobile robots.
-My recent work is the point cloud processing on intelligent vehicles.
+I am currently employed as an Assistant Researcher in the field of autonomous driving.
+My research focuses on the environmental perception of autonomous driving vehicles and mobile robots.
+Specifically, I am interested in the processing of point clouds in the context of intelligent vehicles.
+My recent work has involved exploring and developing efficient and accurate point cloud processing techniques in autonomous driving applications.
 </p>
 <p align='left'>
-Previously, I've been putting a lot of work on AVP (autonomous valet parking), which is to develop motion planning modules on unmanned vehicles.
-Plus, I'm keen on HMI (Human Machine Interaction) design on Intelligent Driving Systems.
+Previously, I have dedicated a significant amount of effort to Autonomous Valet Parking (AVP) projects, which involve developing motion planning modules for unmanned vehicles.
+Additionally, I have a strong interest in Human-Machine Interaction (HMI) design for Intelligent Driving Systems.
 </p>
 <p align='left'>
-Before that, I was doing Software Engineering and Artificial Intelligence (Robotics) in college respectively.
+Before my current position, I pursued studies in Software Engineering and Artificial Intelligence(Robotics) in college.
 </p>
 <p align='left'>
 Still,  I aspire to extend my long-term volunteer work into an amateur research field.
 I aim to apply information technology and artificial intelligence to empower the elderly and visually impaired in their reading capabilities within but not limited to this certain area.
 I eagerly anticipate the opportunity to collaborate with scholars who share similar aspirations.